sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    docker image ls
    ```

-### Task 5: Run a containerized application
+### Task 3: Run a containerized application

-The web application container will be calling endpoints exposed by the API application container and the API application container will be communicating with a containerized mongodb instance.
+The web application container will be calling endpoints exposed by the API application container and the API application container will be communicating with a containerized MongoDB instance.

 1. On your lab VM create a Docker network named `fabmedical`: